Paint a Kid's Room with Color

 Step 5.
 Paint the Walls

 If you're planning on painting the ceiling, start there before painting the walls.
+Use True Value EasyCare® Ultra Premium ceiling paint.
 To reach the ceiling, you can either use an extension pole that is attached to a roller or set up scaffolding.
-Using True Value EasyCare® latex paint, apply the paint just like you applied the primer.
+For the walls, use True Value EasyCare® PLATINUM stain-blocking paint and primer in-one.
+Apply the paint just like you applied the primer in Step 4.

 "Feather" (apply less pressure to) the edges of the squares to eliminate overlapping lines between each section.
 To ensure even coverage, use light strokes to re-roll across the ceiling and from bottom to top of each wall.
 For semi-gloss and gloss finish paints, paint over the entire surface with one-directional, overlapping, non-diagonal strokes once again.
 For very large areas, do two square sections at a time.
 If your paint has a flat finish, you don't need to blend.